-If your cotor suspects nerve damage, he or she will do some neurological tests to determine the location and extent of your nerve damage.
+If your doctor suspects nerve damage, they will do some neurological tests to determine the location and extent of your nerve damage.
 These may include:

 Blood tests.
 No blood test can definitively diagnose peripheral neuropathy.
 However, they can indicate if you have an underlying condition, like diabetes, liver or kidney disease, or an autoimmune disorder.

 Electromyography (EMG) and nerve conduction studies.
 Nerve cells communicate information by firing off electrical impulses.
 In an EMG, your doctor inserts a small needle into a muscle and monitors the electrical activity.
 At the same time, your doctor may conduct a nerve conduction study.
 Electrodes are placed on your skin, and a small electrical current is passed through them, stimulating your nerve cells.
 Your doctor can measure how well the nerves are responding to the electrical activity, which in turn allows them to see the extent of nerve damage.

 Imaging exams.
 These tests create detailed images of the inside of your body.
 Doctors may use them to understand where the nerve damage is occurring and investigate the cause (such as a tumor or a herniated disk).
 Common imaging procedures include: